fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory/development/documentation/index.rst

 Writing documentation within your code
 =======================================

-You can properly write documentation within your code.
+How to properly write documentation within your code.
-This is our guidelines

 .. toctree::
    :maxdepth: 2